pratikstemkar/tasq/README.md

 # TasQ

-Real-Time Task Management for your team.
+Real-Time Collaborative Task Management for your team.